Nurturing minds, strengthening faith, fostering virtue

 - They encourage student responsibility and ownership of the learning environment.

 - They teach goal-setting and responsibility from an early age.

 - They build leadership skills in all students.

 Experiencing the educational difference and reaping the academic and leadership rewards of a Multi-age Classroom begins with knowing a multi-age educational program has a different face and structure than a traditional classroom.
 It is a union of organizational structure and unique combinations of teaching and learning strategies.
 The way learning occurs is made possible by the multi-age structure.

 The academic and leadership benefits of a

-multi-age classroom include:
+multi-age classrooms include:

-- Flexibility in the grouping of children according to need, ability, or interest; not just by age.
+- Flexibility in the grouping of children according to need, ability, or interest, not just by age.

 - There is a stronger student-teacher-parent relationship as it develops over a longer period of time; therefore, students receive even greater support for their success in school.
 A more natural learning environment is established.

 - Students are more able to work at their own pace.
-Their learning program is able to be adjusted over time and to better fit their needs while striving for their personal achievement and academic success.
+Their learning program is able to be adjusted over time to better fit their needs while striving for their personal achievement and academic success.

 - The teacher is more knowledgeable of where students have started and is able to adjust their learning program over time as well as offer greater support.

 - Older students’ educational foundation gains in both academics and the quality of leadership and responsibilities they develop.

 - Younger students are stimulated intellectually by older students.